sounak07/backend-engineering/Sys Design Case Studies/figma_db_scale.md

 **Full Logical Replication** - Figma chose to replicate the entire dataset instead of a “filtered logical replication” (where only a subset of data is copied to each shard) but allow write/read only to a particular subset of the data.

+#### Sharding Implementation

+The key factor of sharding is to decide the shard key.
+Horizontal sharding has a lot of constraints in models that resolve around shard key.  e.g. - Foreign keys only work if its the shard key.
+The shard key should be chosen in a way so that the data is evenly distributed across the shards to avoid shard hotspots.

+Figma considered using a single shard key for all tables but there was no candidate.Adding a new one would bring a lot of overheads around migration and application layer changes so they chose a couple of Keys like UserID , OrgID or FileID as pretty much all tables has any of these keys but these are auto incrementing or  Snowflake timestamp-prefixed ID keys so that would have brought shard hotspots if these keys were used for distribution.
+So figma chose the hash function of the sharding key.
+Considering its random enough it make the data evenly distributed.
+This would cause the range issue, which was a tradeoff they were ok with.

+The concept of Colos were also introduced which minimised the work of application developers.

+#### The "logical" Implementation

+The logical implementation was separated from Physical implementation to de-risk the migration.
+The logical implementation allowed the database to logically behave in a way that they are shared but physically there just the same database.
+This allowed them to test how it works and fix bugs by just changing the configs which allowed low-risk percentage based rollout.
+Also Rolling back logical shards is way easier than physical shards which is complex to ensure data consistency.